-- You can draw anything, but part of the picture needs to be on one square of card and the other part on the second piece of card.
+- You can draw anything, but part of the picture must be on one square of the card and the other on the second piece of card.
 It can be a bit tricky to get the positioning right, so keep it simple.

 - Glue or sellotape a pencil in between the two pictures.

 - Hold the pencil between your palms and rub your hands to make the picture spin around.

 This activity is also part of my Tray a Day science series, which is full of science activities you can fit in a tray!